NickEngmann/MMM-Eventbrite/README.md

 # MMM-Eventbrite

 The MMM-Eventbrite module displays upcoming events from Eventbrite on your Magic Mirror.
 This module allows you to specify an organizer and display their public events, keeping you informed about upcoming events without leaving your mirror.
+Additionally, it provides the flexibility to exclude specific events from being displayed based on their names using regular expressions.

 ## Screenshot

 ![MMM-Eventbrite Screenshot](img/preview.jpeg)

 ## Installation